This post contains affiliate links. As an Amazon Affiliate if you purchase through those links I earn a small

-- I add mushrooms to help stretch the meat in the recipe and cut costs if you don’t like mushrooms you could leave them out and add more pork this recipe was created and tested using jasmine rice, other ricesuch as basmati may have different cook times
+- I add mushrooms to help stretch the meat in the recipe and cut costs.
+If you don’t like mushrooms you can leave them out and add more pork this recipe was created and tested using jasmine rice, other ricesuch as basmati may have different cook times

 - BE SURE to rinse the rice 1-2 times and drain well, this can alleviate sticking to the pot This is the Instant Pot I Used to Make this Chile Verde Recipe

 Love Instant Pot Recipes?